avkashpatel/A03/README.md

 Glossary of Terms
 =================
 **Branch**- a separate workspace from the master branch that allows you to develop features, fix bugs, or safely experiment with new ideas in a contained area of your repository.

-**Clone**- duplicating an existing repository **Commit**- similar to saving a file, where you can write messages to keep track of changes you have made in the past **Fetch**- retrieve new work done by other people **GIT**- a version-control system for tracking changes during software development **Github**- a code hosting platform for version control and collaboration **Merge**- combine changes made by other people with changes done locally **Merge Conflict**- changes that have been made to the file conflicts with existing code or changes made in the same file in another location.
+**Clone**- duplicating an existing repository

+**Commit**- similar to saving a file, where you can write messages to keep track of changes you have made in the past

+**Fetch**- retrieve new work done by other people

+**GIT**- a version-control system for tracking changes during software development

+**Github**- a code hosting platform for version control and collaboration

+**Merge**- combine changes made by other people with changes done locally

+**Merge Conflict**- changes that have been made to the file conflicts with existing code or changes made in the same file in another location

-**Push**- taking changes that have been made on local machine and uploading them to a repository in GitHub **Pull**- combination of fetch and merge
+**Push**- taking changes that have been made on local machine and uploading them to a repository in GitHub

+**Pull**- combination of fetch and merge

-**Remote**- a place where teams can collaborate on work **Repository**- a directory or storage space where you can store files
+**Remote**- a place where teams can collaborate on work

+**Repository**- a directory or storage space where you can store files

 References